Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Related Works

 \paragraph{Raw domain demoiréing.}The Raw domain offers high-bit-depth data with reduced ISP interference, making it well-suited for low-level tasks.
 This is especially true for demoiréing, where moiré patterns are simpler in Raw~\cite{yue2022recaptured}, free from ISP-induced nonlinearities.
 RDNet~\cite{yue2022recaptured} first tackles Raw image demoiréing with an encoder-decoder and class-specific learning.
 RawVDemoiré~\cite{cheng2023recaptured} addresses video demoiréing via temporal alignment.
 Recent work~\cite{xu2024image} jointly leverages Raw and sRGB inputs to learn device-dependent ISP models for restoration.
-Raw-domain demoiréing may suffer from color shifts after ISP processing and the Raw data itself is also sensor-dependent.
-Therefore, in this work, we perform demoiréing directly in the RGB domain, aiming to model the mapping between RGB space and the real-world scene more effectively.
+Despite these advantages, Raw-domain demoiréing is inherently sensor-dependent and struggles with the subsequent Raw-to-sRGB conversion, where inaccurate ISP approximations can lead to color shifts.
+Thus, we perform demoiréing directly in the RGB domain to better approximate the mapping to real-world scenes.

-\paragraph{Moir\'{e} removal dataset.} Sun et al.~\cite{sun2018moire} introduced a large-scale benchmark dataset (TIP-2018) containing over 100,000 image pairs.
-Building upon the previous efforts, Zheng et al.~\cite{zheng2020image} proposed the AIM2019 image demoiréing challenge dataset (LCDMoiré) in 2020, which consists of 10,200 synthetically generated image pairs.
+\paragraph{Moir\'{e} removal dataset.}Sun et al.~\cite{sun2018moire} introduced a large-scale benchmark dataset (TIP-2018) containing over 100,000 image pairs.
+Zheng et al.~\cite{zheng2020image} proposed the AIM2019 image demoiréing challenge dataset (LCDMoiré) in 2020.
+LCDMoiré contains only text scenes, while TIP-2018 does not include text scenes but has a limited resolution of 256$\times$256.
 FHDMi dataset, presented by He et al.~\cite{he2020fhde}, provides high-resolution images with more diverse and complex moiré patterns.
-More recently, Yu et al.~\cite{yu2022towards} took a further step by constructing the first large-scale real-world Ultr-High-Definition demoiréing dataset (UHDM), containing 5,000 real-world 4K resolution image pairs with more challenging and practical scenarios.
+More recently, Yu et al.~\cite{yu2022towards} took a further step by constructing the first large-scale real-world Ultra-High-Definition demoiréing dataset (UHDM), containing real-world 4K resolution image pairs with more challenging and practical scenarios.
 Yue et al.~\cite{yue2022recaptured} built the first well-aligned raw moiré image dataset (TMM-2022) by pixel-wise alignment between the recaptured images and source ones.
-LCDMoiré contains only text scenes and lacks diversity, while TIP-2018 does not include text scenes but has a limited resolution of only 256$\times$256.
-In contrast, FHDMi and UHDM offer a wide variety of scenes with sufficiently high resolution and greater complexity.
-Therefore, we adopt FHDMi and UHDM in our work.